Skip to Main Content

 Introduction

-Logo of the U.S. Environmental Protection Agency (EPA)U.S. environmental laws are mostly enforced and regulated by the Environmental Protection Agency (EPA).
-Federal environmental law is important, as some states do not have their own laws and are only regulated by the federal regulations.
+Logo of the U.S. Environmental Protection Agency (EPA)U.S. environmental laws are primarily created and enforced by the Environmental Protection Agency (EPA).
+Federal law is particularly important in Environmental law as some states do not have their own laws and are only regulated by the federally.

 Laws